Are You Eligible for Help with Your Health Insurance Costs?

 Most health insurance plans have out-of-pocket costs that you pay at the time you receive medical treatment.
 You may pay part of the cost for a doctor visit, medical procedure or test.
 Cost-sharing assistance helps lower these out-of-pocket costs.
-If you qualify for a premium tax credit and your income is below $29,425, you will also be eligible for cost-sharing assistance.
+The Marketplace can help you determine whether you may qualify for cost-sharing assistance.

 How Much Cost Assistance Should You Expect?

 Financial assistance is determined by your household income, family size, and the health plan you choose.
 If you meet income requirements, your health plan will pay a greater amount of covered costs, reducing how much you pay.
 For example, you may pick a plan for which you pay from 10 to 40% of covered costs.
 The amount is also based in part on any medical procedure or tests you have – each may have a deductible or coinsurance cost.

 As of today, ACA still requires most Americans to purchase health coverage or pay a penalty.* Failing to obtain insurance may result in a tax penalty on your annual income tax return.

 In 2017, the tax penalty will increase annually by a cost-of-living adjustment or 2.5% of the total household taxable income (whichever is greater).